ViharaJ/Shell-DV/README.md

 set /mainloop/event_visualizer/ backgroundColor "1E2534"
 ```

-And similarly to get the value of a module parameter
+And, similarly, to get the value of a module parameter
 ```
 get /mainloop/event_visualizer/ backgroundColor
 ```